joaquinperaza/VRAGO/README.md

 # vrago

-Variable Rate for Ag Open
+Variable Rate for Ag Open, project coded in Flutter, supporting Android, iOS, and also windows soon!

 ## Getting Started